Importance: Value impact view

 Many of the counterexamples raised against the causal impact view suggest that something else besides or instead of the causal influence is central to importance.
-According to the value impact view, this factor consists in an impact on intrinsic or final value.
+According to the value impact view, this factor consists of an impact on the intrinsic or final value.
 In this regard, the relation to value is built into the concept of importance: causal powers only matter instrumentally by bringing about or protecting valuable things.
 Against the pure causal impact view of importance, it has been argued that having immense causal powers does not entail importance if these powers are not used to make a value difference.
 So an event is important not because of its sheer causal impact but because of the differences on the evaluative level it brings about.
 To assess the value impact of something, it is necessary to study not just the thing itself but also its wider and sometimes indirect impact on its surroundings.
 Many theorists combine both views in their conception of importance: things are important to the extent that they cause value differences.
-Some theorists, however, defend a pure value impact account by not including causation as a necessary requirement.
+Some theorists, however, defend a pure value impact account by not including causation as a requirement.